kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Battlefield Medicine</summary>
     No stranger to the frontlines, you have experience with treating wounds immediately when they occur, allowing you to mend wounds quickly and get your allies back in the fight.
-You have Expertise on checks to stabilize, checks made to remove injury effects and checks made with a healer’s kit during a short rest.
+You have <b>Expertise</b> on checks to stabilize, checks made to remove injury effects and checks made with a healer’s kit during a short rest.
 Additionally, during a short rest you can use a healer’s kit to heal a stabilized creature; that creature regains 1 hit point.
   </details>

   <details>
     <summary>Detoxification</summary>
-    Grants Expertise to identify a poison affecting a patient's health, as well as treating it.
+    Grants <b>Expertise</b> to identify a poison affecting a patient's health, as well as treating it.
 During a short rest, which in this case would take at least 10 minutes, you can take care of people poisoned by an injury poison.
 By spending one use of leeches you restore hp equal to your proficiency bonus plus the creature’s maximum number of Hit Dice, but no higher than was inflicted by poison.
 In addition, you can manufacture Antitoxin, as if you had the Alchemy skill.
     <div class="skill-frame">Leeches<br/>
     A jar of leeches<br/>
     Can be bought (use price, weight and usage die as healer’s kit).
 By spending a foraging travel action in wetlands, you can automatically increase the usage die one step (max d12).